lupyuen/lupyuen.github.io/src/flash.md

     Entered eflash_loader
     ```

-    `blflash` starts by sending the __EFlash Loader__ program to PineCone.
-Then EFlash Loader starts running on PineCone.
+    `blflash` starts by sending the __EFlash Loader__ program to BL602.
+Then EFlash Loader starts running on BL602.

     EFlash Loader receives our __Flash Image__ from `blflash` and flashes our firmware to ROM...